-Hints of sweet melon flavored vodka swirled together with fizzy ginger ale in a glass of crushed ice makes the perfect summer cocktail.
+Hints of sweet melon flavored vodka swirled together with ginger ale in a glass of crushed ice makes the perfect melon fizz cocktail.

 This melon fizz was created quite by accident.

 Have you ever wanted a mixed drink and wondered, “what can I mix together to make a tasty cocktail?”

 A while back I picked up a gift set of six 50 ml bottles of Grey Goose flavored vodkas.
 I was thinking the flavors would all pair well with elderflower liqueur because I have a big bottle at home.
 This particular gift set featured melon, cherry, pear, orange and citron flavored vodkas.

 I’m not one to purchase an entire bottle of one particular flavor so this gift set was the perfect way to get my money’s worth.

 My goal is to come up with a cocktail for each flavor that doesn’t require a second trip to the store for special mix-ins.